carbonplan/research/articles/protocol-review-survey/index.md

 have not focused on long-duration CDR.
 Sophisticated CDR buyers run internal protocol review processes, but the resources and effort that requires are unlikely to scale.
 Credit rating agencies also review protocols, but the results are not made fully public.
-Nevertheless, the majority of stakeholders expressed the opinion that there is a place for novel, independent protocol review efforts.
+In this context, the majority of stakeholders expressed the opinion that there is a place for novel, independent protocol review efforts.
 There was some divergence, however, around the perceived urgency of filling those gaps (Table 3).
 <Figure>
   <NovelEffortsTable